firebolt-db/godocs/docs/Guides/getting-started.md

 Your account should now be associated with AWS Marketplace.

-### Next Steps

-Now that you have successfully created your first engine and database, ran your first query, created indexes, copied data into, and exported data out of Firebolt, you can continue exploring Firebolt’s capabilities.

 #### Learn more about Firebolt
 * Learn about Firebolt’s unique [architecture](../Overview/architecture-overview.md).
 * Learn more about creating tables and [managing your data](../Overview/data-management.md) in order to let Firebolt provide the fastest query times.